WebAssembly/component-model/README.md

 The Component Model is currently being incrementally developed and stabilized as part of [WASI Preview 2].
-The subsequent [WASI Preview 3] milestone will be primarily concerned with the addition of [async support][Concurrency Model].
+The subsequent [WASI Preview 3] milestone will be primarily concerned with the addition of [async and thread support][Concurrency Model].

 ## Contributing